MapsPeople/docs/src/content/map/simple-map-app.md

 The **Simple Map App** is a plug-and-play solution for you to have a simple integration of a map, containing a basic search and directions functionality, in your existing app.
 While you can work on implementing your own solution using the documentation found [here]({{site.url}}/content/map/), if you just need a simple solution with no further customisation required, this should fulfil your needs.

 The solution is pre-made, and simply needs integration into your existing app.
-However, MapsPeople will not support changes to this single-page app.
-If you wish further features, we suggest creating your own implementation, or modifying this one.
+If you wish further features, or customise existing ones, we suggest creating your own implementation, or modifying this one.

 ## Android